Cuttlerat/yoba/README.md

 ## Commands

 ```
-/bug                       - Link to create an issue on github
+/issue                     - Link to create an issue on github
+/bug                       - The same as /issue
 /db <SQL query>            - Manage your database (Only for admins)
 /info                      - Information about this bot
 /ping_add [matches]        - Add casts for users.
 Admins can use it like this